 2. Cream together butter and sugar, slowly add egg beating continuously, fold in the flour and ginger, add enough syrup until mixture is smooth and runny, pour over the pears

 3. Bake for 30 mins gas mark 4, 350’F, 180’C

-Unfortunately I made the mistake of completely forgetting the cake after putting it in the oven, only remembering to take it out when prompted by the smell of burning, and it was virtually inedible.
+Unfortunately, I made the mistake of completely forgetting about the cake after putting it in the oven, only remembering to take it out when prompted by the smell of burning.
+It was virtually inedible.
 Not to worry: I’ll break it up, saturate it in sherry, dollop on custard and top with whipped cream and hey presto! another of my trifles will be born.
 This can then be dished out to elderly neighbours and relatives who always pounce gratefully on anything home-made as respite from their usual regime of crappy, gloopy, supermarket ready-meals.
 It’s an ill wind indeed…and here’s hoping all that ginger and cinnamon doesn’t generate too much of it!
 Yes, I’m reduced to fart jokes.